LifePulsAS - computer system of pulse diagnostics

 This indicator-it reflects both variability and autonomization of the heart rate and correlates with the largest number of others

-characteristics of the heart rhythm wave structure .
+characteristics of the wave structure of the heart rhythm.

 HRV coefficient is an integral indicator of heart rate variability and reflects the state of the cardiovascular system according to several criteria.